MC Ride: Artistry

 Ride's vocal delivery has been described as "(a) visceral and poetic form of rapping, resembling a blend of hardcore punk and spoken word performance".
 His style was also described as "paint-peeling barks and startling yelps".
 On his review for Death Grips' Exmilitary, Nate Patrin commented on Ride's vocals: "Monolithic and harsh, his voice sounds powerful doubling up the beats to the point where it doesn't even seem like a problem when it's halfway buried in the mix."
 Evan Rytelewski of The A.V.
 Club described Ride's voice as "another instrument of abrasion as he hollers in a voice so tattered and blown-out it must physically pain him".

 Ride's lyrics are described as "chants and rants, rhythmic elements that are barely intelligible - though full of bleak, deranged, or drugged-out thoughts".
 Ride's lyrics engage with various topics, including sex, drugs, addiction, economic collapse, insanity, suicide, occultism, paranoia, and techno-futurism.
 John Calvert of The Quietus wrote, "Death Grips embroils MC Ride's consciousness in a schematised Braque-esque maze, a gloaming constellation, a synaptic thing."
 Chase Woodruff of Slant Magazine argued that Ride's lyrics "hint at a contemporary, vaguely political edge to all his rage and alienation".
-James Ubaghs of The Quietus wrote that Ride's "paranoid, politically-charged ravings might not present any sort of solution to the world's myriad ills, but he is at the least paying close attention to how fucked things really are, and that's more than you can say for a lot of his contemporaries".
+James Ubaghs of The Quietus wrote that Ride's "paranoid, politically charged ravings might not present any sort of solution to the world's myriad ills, but he is at the least paying close attention to how fucked things really are, and that's more than you can say for a lot of his contemporaries".

 In a Pitchfork interview, Ride stated that although he has favorite musicians such as Jimi Hendrix, he takes more inspiration from his internal struggles than human achievements.
 He has a side career as a visual artist.
 His art consists of dark, monochromatic portraits.
 His first exhibition took place at Slow Culture in Los Angeles' Chinatown from January 7 to January 28, 2017.

 Personal life

-Contrary to his aggressive rap style, Burnett is soft spoken; in a 2012 interview with Spin, he said, "I'm a very private person, I have very few people that I call my friends.
+Contrary to his aggressive rap style, Burnett appears to be soft-spoken in interviews.
+In a 2012 interview with Spin, he said, "I'm a very private person, I have very few people that I call my friends.
 I'm very distrustful of human beings in general; I'm very distrustful of media.
 I have no interest in sharing my personal life with the world.
 Zero."
 He has been described as "reclusive" and "super private" by his bandmate Zach Hill.